LaunchCodeEducation/web-fundamentals/assignments/build-a-blog/README.md

 ---

 In this assignment, we will build a web app that displays blog posts on a main page and allows users to add new blog posts on a form page.
 After submitting a new blog entry on the form page, the user is redirected to a page that displays only that blog (rather than returning to the form page or to the main page).
 Each blog post has a title and a body.
-To get an idea what the finished project should look like and how it should function, check out this [video]:
+To get an idea what the finished project should look like and how it should function, check out this video:

 <div class="youtube-wrapper"><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/xXuWBPSVd2U?rel=0" frameborder="0" allowfullscreen></iframe></div>